Aeyocca/aeyocca.github.io/_Fantasy_Football/2022-11-04-Covidiots_W8.md

 Predictions
 ===========

-Unfortunately, Alan only succeeded in 1 out of 5 predictions last week, bringing his season total to 15-25.
+Unfortunately, Alan only succeeded in 1 out of 5 predictions last week, bringing his season total to 15-25 (Alan writing here; yall need to set your damn lineups on Wednesday).
 I won't bother to calculate the ESPN projection comparisons, as I can only assume that ESPN was right on the money like always.
 Anywho, this is getting long, so here are some out-of-context predictions with no explanation (with the benefit of some Thursday Night hindsight):

 "Seattle Krakens", "Alans Four-Win We-iners", "Runnin Kupp That Hill", "Team Tallman Kiss My A$$", and "Broncos Country, Let's Ride".